Rijeesh-Keloth/chatGPT_GoogleTranslate_Interface/README.md

   ```
   translated_text = translator.translate(output_text_file, dest='or').text
   ```
-  to change langauge change dest=`or` to any other language listed in googletrans.
+  to change langauge,  change dest=`or` to any other language listed in googletrans.
 For example `ml` stands for Malayalam. `or` stands for Oria and `fr` for french etc.